HankunShi/Hannahs_data_stories/README.md

 </center>

 <h2> About me </h2>
 Hi!
-My name is Hankun Shi and you can call me Hannah.
+My name is Hankun Shi and you can call me Hannah. <br>

 I am a Masters in Statistics student at Columbia🦁 expected to graduate in December 2020.
 My major was Math and Applied math in college, with a year spent at UC San Diego🔱 as an exchange student.
 Across diverse topics, my projects share a common goal -- tell stories behind data using analytical techniques.